Always start your research from the library homepage, which is your gateway to a wealth of research resources. Here is a sampler of what you’ll find.

 See also: About Interlibrary Loan.

-- Covenant Seminary Reference Guides to Library Resources – The Covenant Seminary Library maintains a variety of subject and commentary guides, which highlight important books and reference works.
+- Covenant Seminary Reference Guides – The Covenant Seminary library maintains a variety of subject and commentary guides, which highlight important books and reference works.

-- Congregational Resource Guide – Provides hundreds of annotated resource recommendations that address the specific, practical needs of congregations and their leaders.
-Includes articles, Web sites, news sources, organizations, books, periodicals, special reports, online topical explorations, learning pathways, etc.
+- Congregational Resource Guide – Provides annotated resource recommendations that address the specific, practical needs of congregations and their leaders.
+Includes articles, websites, news sources, organizations, books, periodicals, special reports, online topical explorations, learning pathways, etc.

 - Review of Biblical Literature – Presents reviews of books in biblical studies and related fields.
 A project of the Society of Biblical Literature.